 Chloramines are the compounds responsible for the eye irritation that any frequent swimmers reading this have no doubt experienced at one point or another.
 They’re also responsible for the smell we associate with swimming pools.
 Though we often refer to this as the smell of the chlorine, it’s actually these byproducts that produce it, so if a pool smells strongly of ‘chlorine’, it indicates a higher level of these compounds in the water – which is obviously not a good thing!

 The percentage of people willing to confess to peeing in the pool is actually higher than you might expect: a whopping 19% of Americans asked in a 2012 survey admitted they have, at some point, relieved themselves in swimming pool water.
-In light of this, the fact that 79% of those asked in the same survey suspected that other people urinate in the water.
+79% of those asked in the same survey suspected that other people urinate in the water.
 This isn’t great news, because urine increases the amount of trichloroamine present in the pool water.
 Trichloroamine has been accused of causing respiratory symptoms in frequent swimmers and pool workers, with debate on whether it might be responsible for inducing asthma in some.

 The chlorine contained in these byproducts of chlorination is referred to as ‘combined chlorine’ (CC).
 The total amount of chlorine in the pool is the sum of the free available chlorine (FAC) and combined chlorine, and it’s recommended that the FAC level should remain between 1-4 parts per million.
 An Olympic swimming pool contains 2,500,000 litres of water, so this is actually an incredibly small amount.